 Backpacking Baffin Island Part 2: The Day We Crossed the Arctic Circle

-• 3 min read
+- 4 min read

 "Crossing the Arctic Circle: Into the True Arctic"

 Backpacking in Auyuittuq National Park messes with your instincts.
 There’s nothing familiar to measure distance against.
-No logging roads, no cut blocks, no ski runs in the distance.
+No logging roads, no cut blocks, and no ski runs in the distance.
 Just the wide-open Arctic landscape of Baffin Island stretching out in every direction.

 “Scale works differently up here.”